Eghamarian/sociotherapy/_short/13_gender.md

 - I can't tell you; you can't keep a secret.<br>
 - They are celebrities; you are probably all over the internet as we speak.<br>
 - That's different.<br>
-- You are not making sense at all.<br>
+- You are making no sense at all.<br>
 - Please????<br>
 - Ugh.
 Alright; but just because you are the man I love, doesn't mean you can get away with it every time.<br>
 - Promise.
 Promise.
 Just this once. <br>